wp-plugins/chatroll-live-chat/readme.txt

 == Description ==

 <a href="http://chatroll.com/solutions/wordpress-chat-plugin">Chatroll</a> is a simple and flexible chat for WordPress.
-Use Chatroll as a <b>live chat</b> or <b>shoutbox</b> on your sidebar, posts and pages.
+Use Chatroll as a **live chat** or **shoutbox** on your sidebar, posts and pages.

-*Your rating and feedback is important and will help us improve Chatroll.
-Please leave a feedback!*
+*Your rating and feedback are important and will help us improve Chatroll.
+Please rate our plugin!*

 **Getting Started:**